 (con't from Part V)

-If the organ shoes are simply left at the console where the organist plays publicly, they will be unavailable for home practice ... unless the organist wishes to invest in an identical pair for home use, in which case, even then, there will be a preference for one pair or the other.
+If organ shoes are simply left at the console where the organist plays publicly, they will be unavailable for home practice ... unless the organist wishes to invest in an identical pair for home use, in which case, even then, a preference for one pair or the other can likely develop.

 A conventional shoe box becomes unwieldy in this situation because the lid is loose, it must be tied or banded shut since it has no handle, and it's bulky to carry along with a briefcase or any other items.

 In this situation a special, easy to carry, zippered tote bag made for shoes (photo) constructed of durable material having a handle, side vent, and zippered side compartment (for shoe horn, spare shoestrings, etc.) is an essential tool -- perfect for transporting those organ shoes.